2023 Women's World Cup: FIFA chief issues broadcast warning over 'big five' European bids

-The Women's World Cup takes place in Australia and New Zealand; tournament runs from July 20 - August 20; England kick of their campaign against Haiti in Brisbane on July 22; Sarina Wiegman's side are looking for a first-ever World Cup success
+The Women's World Cup takes place in Australia and New Zealand; tournament runs from July 20 - August 20; England begin their campaign against Haiti in Brisbane on July 22; Sarina Wiegman's side are looking for a first World Cup success

-Gianni Infantino says FIFA will be "forced not to broadcast" this summer's Women's World Cup in the 'big five' European countries if bidding outlets do not improve on "disappointing" and "unacceptable" offers.
+An ex-FIFA council member has hit back at "outrageous" claims from Gianni Infantino that the Women's World Cup may not be broadcast in the 'big five' European nations.

-England's quest for a first world title begins in Brisbane on July 22, but so far no deal has been announced for the European champions' broadcast rights in the UK, with Spain, France, Italy and Germany also among those singled out by FIFA president Infantino.
+England's quest for a first world title begins in Brisbane on July 22, but so far no deal has been announced for the European champions' broadcast rights in the UK, with Spain, France, Italy and Germany also among those singled out by FIFA president Infantino on Monday.

-Infantino made similar statements at FIFA's 73rd congress last month, and on Monday reiterated his critique at the World Trade Organization (WTO) headquarters in Geneva, later branding the offers as "a slap in the face of all the great FIFA Women's World Cup players and indeed of all women worldwide" in an Instagram post.
+Infantino branded offers for the tournament, which is being sold as a standalone package where historically it was bundled with the men's World Cup, as "a slap in the face of all the great FIFA Women's World Cup players and indeed of all women worldwide" in an Instagram post.

+However, former council member Moya Dodd has spoken out against Infantino and FIFA's methods, saying they had historically undervalued the tournament and used it to inflate the price of the tender process for the men's World Cup.

+"Now that FIFA has decided to sell the rights separately, it's no surprise that the buyers don't want to pay the same big numbers twice," Dodd told the Sydney Morning Herald.

+Dodd said that instead of threatening broadcasters FIFA should review all of its bundled deals and attribute a fair proportion to the women's game.

+"If in fact the Women's World Cup gets 50-60 per cent of the viewers of the men's, as FIFA says, that should amount to a sum in the billions," she added.

-Infantino wrote: "Today, I have repeated my call for broadcasters to pay a fair price for FIFA Women's World Cup 2023 media rights.
+In his post on Instagram which prompted Dodd's response, Infantino had written: "Today, I have repeated my call for broadcasters to pay a fair price for FIFA Women's World Cup 2023 media rights.
 We did our part: FIFA has raised the prize money to USD 152 million, treble the amount paid in 2019 and 10 times more than in 2015 (before I became FIFA president).

 "However, the offers from broadcasters, mainly in the 'Big 5' European countries, are still very disappointing and simply not acceptable, especially considering that: 1) 100 per cent of any rights fees paid would go straight into women's football, in our move to promote actions towards equal conditions and pay; 2) Public broadcasters in particular have a duty to promote and invest in women's sport.